a2ikm/chromedriver_helper/README.md

 This will install `chromedriver` to `~/.chromedriver-helper`.

-If you want to tell what version is installed, run `installed` command:
+If you want to tell what version of chromedriver is installed, run `installed` command:

     $ chromedriver_helper installed